Six Feet Under: The troubled history of buried alive stunts

 Certainly, it’s a terrifying stunt.
 Picture it: the claustrophobia; the dirt in your lungs and in your eyes; the silence – but this is Dynamo we’re talking about.
 The Bradford-born illusionist, real name Steven Frayne, has made his name pulling off stunts like this.
 At 40 years old, he has walked across the Thames, dove headfirst from a Los Angeles skyscraper, passed through a glass window, and levitated 1,016ft in the air, his body hovering preternaturally between the glass prongs of the Shard.
 A bit of soil is no big whoop, you might think.
 But you’d be mistaken.

 Buried alive stunts have a legendary but very short history.
-Frayne is believed to be only the fourth person in the last 100 years to attempt the escape – and if all goes to plan this Thursday, he will be the first to succeed.
+Frayne is believed to be only the fourth person in the last 100 years to attempt the escape – and if all goes to plan this evening (Thursday 14 December), he will be the first to succeed.
 Suddenly, floating above a skyscraper doesn’t seem so scary.

 Harry Houdini performed variations on the buried alive stunt across his career.
 In 1915, the famous illusionist made a go of it near Santa Ana, California.
 He was buried, sans casket, in a pit of earth under which he almost suffocated.
 He went so far as to break the surface with his hand, but shortly after – exhausted and panicked – he fell unconscious and had to be rescued from the grave by his assistants.
 “The weight of the earth is killing,” he wrote in his diary.